Documentation Guidelines#

 This section describes the standards for documentation that any contribution being considered for integration into the core package should follow, as well as the standard Astropy docstring format.

-• All documentation text should follow the Astropy Narrative Style Guide: A Writing Resource for Contributors.
+• Documentation text should follow the Astropy Narrative Style Guide.

-• Docstrings must be provided for all public classes, methods, and functions.
+• Docstrings must be provided for all public classes, methods, and functions, and be written using the numpydoc format.

 • References in docstrings, including internal Astropy links, should use the intersphinx format.
 For example a link to the Astropy section on unit equivalencies would be `` Equivalencies .
 When built in Astropy, links starting with 'astropy' resolve to the current build.
-In affiliate packages using ``sphinx-astropy’s intersphinx mapping, the links resolve to the stable version of Astropy.
-For linking to the development version, use the intersphinx target ‘astropy-dev’.
+In affiliated packages using the ``sphinx-astropy intersphinx mapping, the links resolve to the stable version of Astropy.
+For linking to the development version, use direct URL linking.

 • Examples and/or tutorials are strongly encouraged for typical use-cases of a particular module or class.